Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 tags: [hiring, resumes, compression, evidence, systems]
 ---

-Hiring starts with two compression artifacts.

-A resume compresses a person's working life into a few pages.

-A job description compresses an organization's need into a public advertisement.

-Then everyone pretends those two artifacts can be compared cleanly.

-They cannot.

-Both are lossy.

-The interesting information is often exactly what gets discarded.
+Hiring starts with two compression artifacts: a resume reduces a person's working life to a few pages, while a job description reduces an organization's need to a public advertisement.
+Everyone then pretends the artifacts can be compared cleanly, even though both are lossy and often discard exactly the information that matters.

 ## The Resume Is Not The Person